qyber-black/Code-MRSNet/README.md

    ```
    pip3 install -r requirements.txt
    ```
-   Of course, you can and probably shoudl install these in a virtual environment to avoid conflicts.
-Note that the requirements may need additional libraries, etc. to be installed on you system that pip does not add (see note above).
-Potentially you may have to set this up in a virtual environment or use the `--break-system-packages` options (on your own risk of breaking something else).
-   Optionally you may want to install pygamma manually (see prerequisites above).
-In general dependency issues of python packages failing to installed can be addressed by commenting them out of `requirements.txt`, but it may mean that certain MRSNet functionality may not work.
+  Of course, you can and probably should install these in a virtual environment to avoid conflicts.
+Note that the requirements may need additional system libraries that pip does not install (see note above).
+Potentially you may have to set this up in a virtual environment or use the `--break-system-packages` option (at your own risk of breaking something else).
+Optionally you may want to install PyGamma manually (see prerequisites above).
+In general, dependency issues of Python packages failing to install can be addressed by commenting them out in `requirements.txt`, but it may mean that certain MRSNet functionality will not work.

 To update to the latest version (of your selected branch), run `git pull` and step 3 and 4 above in the project folder.
 To switch to another version or branch